Frequently Asked Questions

 Sometimes life happens and you have no choice but to move out of your rental before your lease has come to an end.
 Notify your landlord as soon as you are certain that you must break your lease.
 Ask them if they can provide you with advertising photos and a description of your unit.
 While you are still occupying the unit, advertise it on Facebook, Craigslist and the other sites and try to find someone that may be interested in taking over your lease.
 If someone is interested, have them fill out an application on our website and get approved to take over your lease.
 If the time comes that you must leave and you still have not found someone, then we will advertise and start showing your unit as soon as you have vacated.
 You will still be responsible for paying rent and any utilities during this process but as soon as we find someone you will be released from your obligations.

 The landlord will hold the security deposit until the end of the tenancy.
 The security deposit remains the tenant’s money.
 This security deposit may be used by the landlord after the tenancy has ended to repair damage to the residence and for the actual costs of unpaid rent, cost of storing and disposing of unclaimed property, or other charges owed to the landlord agreed to in the lease.
 The security deposit less any applicable charges will only be returned within 30 days if the lease terms are fulfilled entirely.
 Make sure to give proper written notice when terminating your lease and also to provide a forwarding address for the return of your deposit.
-The two largest factors for the landlord withholding portions of the deposit are improper notice and damages/cleaning.
+The largest factors for the landlord withholding portions of the deposit are improper notice, damages, and cleaning.

 Each Roommate agrees to be jointly and severally liable to the Landlord for the entire rent and the entire amount of any other charges due and/or incurred under the Lease Agreement.
 In other words, if one of your roommates wants to move out, you’re both still on the hook for the full amount of rent.
 In most cases tenant’s will find another roommate but they must follow the procedure below.